Group-4W/SoftEng/README.md

 Correct branches for GitFlow workflow created - includes master , develop , and release branches

 First release created on GitHub § Code of Conduct defined

+# Sprint 1

+Due: Friday, 10 February 2023, 11:59 PM

+One pdf file outlining the following items:

+- Product Backlog

+- Code of Conduct

+- A URL for the team's GitHub project

 # Sprint 1: Lab of Week 3